A one-year-old girl has been killed in a Near West Side crash in Chicago.

 Lawyers Fighting for Hit-and-Run Victims

 Nevertheless, while hit-and-run victims may have multiple avenues of recovery, a successful outcome is not a sure thing.
-To help increase your odds of being fairly compensated, consider doing what so many others have done before you and the car accident attorneys at GWC Injury Lawyers LLC.
+To help increase your odds of being fairly compensated, consider doing what so many others have done before you and retain the car accident attorneys at GWC Injury Lawyers LLC.

 With more than $2 billion recovered in verdicts and settlements, GWC is one of the premier Personal Injury and Workers’ Compensation law firms in Illinois.
 No other plaintiff firm in the state is more respected – or more feared – by its adversaries, both inside and outside of the courtroom.
 Our Chicago car accident lawyers have the experience, the determination, the resources, and the reputation of success necessary to get you and your family the justice you deserve.